raspberrypilearning/make-crumble-robot-head/en/step_2.md

 --- /task ---

-Closing the back opening of the box helps it keep its shape at this point.
+Closing the back opening of the box can help it keep its shape at this point.
 However, some people find keeping it open makes the rest the build easier.

 --- task ---